rifandani/catching-up-to-llm-slide/slides.md

   2021 : in January, OpenAI released "DALL-E"
        : in July, OpenAI released "Codex"
-       : in August, Microsoft released "Github Copilot" 2022 : in May, The “Let’s think step by step” paper by Kojima Takeshi : in November, OpenAI released "ChatGPT"
+       : in August, Microsoft released "Github Copilot" 2022 : in May, The "Let's think step by step" paper by Kojima Takeshi : in November, OpenAI released "ChatGPT"
   2023 : in January, Microsoft invest ~$10B into OpenAI
        : in March, OpenAI released "GPT-4"